d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 Do not worry if you struggle to grok some of the mathematical concepts or library functions.
-The following sections will revisit this material in the context of practical examples and it will sink.
+The following sections will revisit this material in the context of practical examples and it will sink in.
 On the other hand, if you already have some background and want to go deeper into the mathematical content, just skip this section.